-At long last we have several clones to offer from our large (too large Sarah tells me) collection of this variable Iberian / North African species.
-This is a large, winter growing, more-or-less summer dormant bulb, hardy in a sunny place which dries out in summer.
+This variable Iberian / North African species is a large, winter growing, more-or-less summer dormant bulb, hardy in a sunny place which dries out in summer.
 Flowers are many, in large, pyramidal inflorescences in spring.
 The larger the bulb, the bigger the inflorescence.
 I’d like to emphasize that these are divisions (a slow process) not open-pollinated seedlings which would be easy to raise in quantity, but very dubiously true to type.

 A low-growing woodland skullcap from the mountains of Honshu.
 The purple-blue flowers are small but plentiful, in dense clusters.